AmbiqAI/neuralSPOT/docs/Code Profiling using ITM.md

 All of the above can be automated to a degree using Visual Studio Code, assuming you've already set it up for remote GDB.

-The GDB configuration can be added to the GDB launch setup as follows (not the prelaunch command and swo config):
+The GDB configuration can be added to the GDB launch (`.vscode/launch.json`)setup as follows (not the prelaunch command and swo config):

 ```json
 {